-Tags for icons can be divided into different categories, and each category represents different types of searches.
-Below are examples of the various types of tags you should try and use to describe your icons.
+Tags for icons illustrations, and stickers can be divided into different categories, and each category represents different types of searches.
+Below are examples of the various types of tags you should try and use to describe your graphics.

 Nouns

-Nouns are by far the most common search term for icons.
-Noun tags must concretely represent the motif of the icon.
+Nouns are by far the most common search term for items.
+Noun tags must concretely represent the motif of the item.

 Heart